KrisPiters/ros_workshop/exercises/part1.md

     export ROS_IP=<IP_address_of_your_laptop>

 Next you'll have to set the ROS_MASTER_URI value.
-This will allow the nodes running on your laptop to access to the ROS Master on the robot.
+This will allow the nodes running on your laptop to access to the remote  ROS Master on the robot.

     export ROS_MASTER_URI=http://<ip_address_of_robot>:11311

-These exports can also be added to your *.bashrc* file, this way they are automatically executed when opening a new terminal window.
+These exports can also be added to your *.bashrc* file, this way they are automatically executed when opening a new terminal window (but keep mind to disable the lines (by removing or commenting them) when not using a remote master).

     gedit ~/.bashrc

-Check if you can communicate with the ROS Master (now running on the robot):
+Check if you can communicate with the remote ROS Master (now running on the robot):

     rostopic list

-Controlling the robot works similary to the simulated robot in turtlesim.
+Controlling the robot works similary to the simulated robot in *turtlesim*.

 Make the robot drive around in a circle using the *rostopic pub* command.